 In the tiny seaside town of Santa Barbara, where health and wellness reign supreme, the spa at the Four Seasons The Biltmore takes cues from its surroundings with an array of restorative treatments blending local botanicals and elements from the nearby ocean.
 Eleven treatment rooms look out onto towering palms, majestic mountains, and deep ocean blues.
 Each of the four day-suites comes equipped with a fireplace.
 Choose from a spa menu of massages, body wraps, scrubs, soaking baths, and facials.
 The signature Grape De Vine package uses grape seed native to Santa Barbara wine country to extract toxins and exfoliate, while lavender oil calms during a full-body massage.
 The Sky Lounge at Float Luxury Spa epitomises coastal modern design with subtle hints of sky and ocean to complement services such as the Deep Retreat, a sea-salt body polish followed by a deep-tissue massage.

-The 2,880-square-metre spa village at Ojai Valley Inn caters to some of Hollywood’s most discerning seekers of wellness and tranquility.
+The 31,000-square-foot spa village at Ojai Valley Inn caters to some of Hollywood’s most discerning seekers of wellness and tranquillity.
 This classic California resort, located a 50-minute drive inland from Santa Barbara, offers plentiful ultra-luxe spa treatments.
 But what really sets it apart is the extensive menu of services that also nurture inner wellness.
-Consultations with top experts in spiritual counseling, meditation, soul illumination, or exploring your energy alchemy can be reserved for individuals, couples, or groups.
+Consultations with top experts in spiritual counselling, meditation, soul illumination, or exploring your energy alchemy can be reserved for individuals, couples, or groups.

 More earthly resort spa packages include a Reignite Romance and a Babymoon in Ojai package for soon-to-be new parents, a Pampered Pregnancy package, and a Summer Midweek Escape mini-vacation.